ambianic/ambianic-docs/docs-md/index.md

 [![Ambianic User Interface Flow](assets/diagrams/ambianic-user-flow.svg)](https://www.draw.io/?lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=ambianic-user-flow#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1BgeZn_ZX6VTag2fA2HLtwJQIqYhFi6LI%26export%3Ddownload)

-## Project Status

-At this time, Ambianic is in active early formation stages.
-Design and implementation decisions are made daily with focus on advancing the project to an initial stable version as soon as possible.

-If you are willing to take the risk that comes with early stage code and are able to dive deep into Python, Javascript, Gstreamer, and Tensorflow code, then please keep reading.
-Otherwise you can register to [watch for new releases](https://github.com/ambianic/ambianic-core).
-We will notify you as soon as a stable release is out.

 ## Product Design Goals

 Our goal is to build a product that is useful out of the box: